 By adopting from a local shelter or animal rescue, your donation and adoption fees help the shelter maintain its mission and stay in operation.
 If money is an obstacle to adoption, talk with staff; sometimes, there are pets with reduced adoption fees that have been in the shelter for a long time or there may be special reduced rates during times when they are at full capacity.

 Finally, it simply feels good to give a pet a second chance at living a good life.
 Caring and nurturing a pet gives a sense of purpose and unconditional love that many humans lack.
 Pets can make perfect companions for seniors- just make sure that the senior wants a pet and is able to take care and afford the addition to their household.

 Adopting a pet?
-Make sure to schedule a wellness visit and exam with CVETS, a brand new, state of the art Emergency Vet and Surgery center in Columbia, SC.
-This ensures that your pet is healthy and happy when acclimating them to your household; call to schedule an appointment today!
+Make sure to schedule a wellness visit and exam with your local vet.
+And for emergency and specialty care, contact CVETS, a brand new, state of the art Emergency Vet and Surgery center in Columbia, SC.
+Call to schedule an appointment today!